While these cover letters might not work in every situation, they all have standout features that are easily adapted to any cover letter.

 The candidate starts their cover letter by expressing their enthusiasm and summarizing their main qualifications, all in a fun, informal tone.

 However, this approach isn’t for everyone.
 Adding some humor to your cover letter is a great idea if you’re applying in more casual fields like social media management.
-But you should avoid informal language when applying for positions in formal industries like law or accounting, because employers in these industries expect a traditional cover letter.
+But you should avoid informal language when applying for positions in formal industries like law or accounting.

 5. The short and sweet cover letter